×

 Tool and Die Manufacturing: Heat treatment of steel for controlled hardness

-Cutting tools, injection molds, dies, and industrial tooling require heat treatments that provide high surface hardness without introducing brittleness, microcracks, or excessive internal stresses.
-An improperly adjusted treatment can cause premature breakage or accelerated wear.
+Cutting tools, molds, and industrial tooling require heat treatments that provide high surface hardness without introducing brittleness, microcracks, or excessive internal stresses.
+An improperly adjusted treatment can generate microcracks, brittleness, or accelerated wear, significantly reducing component lifespan.

-• Measurement of hardness profiles at different depths to validate tempering and annealing.
+• Hardness profile measurement: analysis at different depths to validate hardening and tempering.

 Energy and Petrochemicals: Benefits of Heat Treatment of Metals for Mechanical Strength and Corrosion Resistance

 In the energy and petrochemical sectors, heat treatments ensure both mechanical strength and corrosion resistance in components subjected to high pressures, elevated temperatures, and aggressive environments.
-Boilers, exchangers, valves, and pipes depend on a stable and well-controlled microstructure.
+Components such as pipes, valves, or exchangers rely on a stable microstructure to maintain integrity.

-At INFINITIA, we validate these treatments to ensure compliance with regulatory requirements and long-term reliability.
+At INFINITIA, we validate these treatments to ensure long-term reliability, minimizing failure risks and guaranteeing compliance with regulatory requirements.

 Capital Goods and General Mechanical Manufacturing: quality control of metal heat treatment